heremaps/xyz-documentation/docs/cli/cli.md

 !!! note

     When a file is streamed with `-s` it is not loaded into memory and -a is not available to preview and assign tags.
-You can specify tag using `-p`.
+You can specify tags using `-p`.

 !!! note